WHAT’S YOUR VISION FOR JEWISH EDUCATION?

 Because of the dual nature of my job, I have to think flexibly about Jewish Education - what programs and ideas are more appropriate for a camp setting, and what is more suitable for the classroom?
 The MAEd program is unique and beneficial in providing skills and knowledge that are equally useful on the sports field at camp or in an honors class at a college preparatory school.

-Jeremy Toren is currently working as Director of Jewish Education at Camp Mountain Chai and Director of Jewish Life at the San Diego Jewish Academy.
+Jeremy Toren is currently working as Director of Jewish Life and Judaic Studies Department Chair, San Diego Jewish Academy.

 For more information: